Antitrust Compliance Guide

-GMSG Working Groups are formed when a group of stakeholders express interest and intent to participate in efforts to advance collaboration, knowledge sharing, and guidelines, standards, or best practices development for a particular interest area or project to enable operational excellence.
+GMG Working Groups are formed when a group of stakeholders express interest and intent to participate in efforts to advance collaboration, knowledge sharing, and guidelines, standards, or best practices development for a particular interest area or project to enable operational excellence.

 Formation of a Working Group requires that a proposal be submitted to the Managing Director, for Executive Council approval.
 The proposal includes scope and objectives, stakeholders (both confirmed and required), and an initial group leader (or co-leaders).
 Working Groups are to be inclusive, inviting all stakeholders to participate.

 Once formed, the group will initially meet to confirm the scope and objectives through consensus, and set an action plan.
 GMG will provide mentoring to guide new Working Group leaders.

 Working Group Operating Procedures

 - Working Group decisions are made based on consensus.

 - Working Group projects must aim at enabling greater collaboration, standardization, and operational excellence throughout the global mining industry.

 - Participation in Working Groups is voluntary.
 Working Group participants must be representative of all affected stakeholders.
 Where applicable, representatives of existing standards organizations or regulators should be invited to participate.

 - Working Groups should agree at the onset on a schedule of meetings and calls.
 GMG recommends that all groups meet at least once every two months (in person or via phone, online meeting, etc).